Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Estimation of parameters from data

 which corresponds to the following mean and coefficient of variation

 The value of $\mu_2$ obtained in this case is much higher than the one for the first dataset, in agreement with the slower growth rate observed in Figure~\ref{fig:data_Charles}.
 This is due to the different nature of the cell culture media.
 The estimated coefficient of variation appears to be fitting and relevant in this context.
 One can also see that we obtain a coefficient of variation similar to the one obtained in the previous dataset.
-Consequently, our estimation of variability also seems to work for this dataset.
+This seems rather relevant.